screaminglineage/bass/README.md

 # Bass

-An extremely simple assembly-like interpreted language.
+A simple interpreted language that mimics the look and feel of assembly

 ## Building and Running
 - Run `gcc src/*.c -O3 -o bass` in the root directory and use the executable generated as `./bass <filename>.bass`